jgimbel/union-app/README.md

 union-app
 =========

-An app for Union College
+An app for Union College.

+This will be awesome.